 But when I started at the New Jersey store I was dismayed to find that there weren’t any videogames there either.
 When I contacted my manager about this he explained that they were a unique company and didn’t want to carry the same stuff that everyone else sold.
 They wanted to be different.
 They gave me the chore to investigate and if I learned about a new innovative system coming down the pike I should let them know.
 That’s what I did when I learned about the ColecoVision.
 But when I told them that this was the system they should carry they told me no. They had a better one that they were going to sell.
 That “better” system turned out to be the Emerson Arcadia 2001.
 During the two years I worked at the store I don’t think we sold one.
 But then again we didn’t sell much of anything.
 The company was the largest Zenith retailer in the country and basically that was all they sold.
-People would enter the store without knowing what was sold there despite my pleas for the company to advertise in the Newark Star Ledger, they continued to only put ads in the New York Daily News.
-Potential customers who entered the store expecting bargains quickly turned around and ran across the highway.
+People would enter the store without knowing what was sold there.
+Despite my pleas for the company to advertise in the Newark Star Ledger, they continued to only place ads in the New York Daily News.
+Potential customers who entered the store expecting bargains quickly turned around and ran across the highway to Crazy Eddy.

 Meanwhile, I had a potential problem with my book.
 Hundreds of games were being released for the VCS, which had been renamed the 2600.
 Although I kept up with them, I realized that by the time the book was published it would already be out of date.
 So I needed to learn about new games in advance.
 Fortunately, I had one fringe benefit from working at SaveMart.
 The store received trade magazines and in these magazines were advertisements for the upcoming Winter Consumer Electronics Show (CES).
 The CES was the largest trade show in the country and it was where the manufacturers showed off their new products that would be released throughout the year.
 Unfortunately, the show was not open to the public.
 However, I was employed by a retailer and the ads in the trade magazines had the registration information.
 So I signed up and paid my registration fee and soon I received a Retailer badge that had my name and SaveMart on it and would allow me entry into the Winter CES in January, 1983 in Las Vegas.